 In this light waves are motion, which is energy, that is functioning in a pattern, and, energy functioning in a pattern is what modern science calls matter.
 Modern scientists also say, "everything vibrates" and "at the core of all matter is energy", and, Albert Einstein not only stated that matter and energy are not-two, he quantified the relationship with his famous equation E = mc2

-I understand that your background is in yoga, how is Non Duality approached in yoga practice?
+I understand that your background is in yoga, how is Non Duality and spirituality approached in yoga practice?